kunigami/kunigami.github.io/_docs/math/topology.md

 Another characterization: $(X, \tau)$ and $(Y, \tau')$ are homeomorphic if there exists a bijective function $f:X \rightarrow Y$ such that for every open set $O$ in $X$, $f(O)$ is open in $Y$.

+### Topological Property

+Let $X$ and $Y$ be homeomorphic topological spaces.
+If $X$ having a property implies $Y$ having that property and vice-versa, such property is called a *topological property*.

+Examples include connectedness and path-connectedness.

 # Subspaces

 Let $\tau_1$ and $\tau_2$ be topologies on a given set $X$. $\tau_1$ is said to be *weaker* than $\tau_2$ if $\tau_1 \subset \tau_2$.